Sedona Arizona Travel Guide: A Complete Weekend Itinerary in Red Rock Country

 Sightseeing in Sedona

-Chapel of The Holy Cross – A Roman Catholic Church that is built into the buttes of the red rocks.
+Chapel of The Holy Cross: A Roman Catholic Church that is built into the buttes of the red rocks.
 It is free to enter (lighting a candle costs $2).
 Finally, it is open from 9 am-5 pm every day and has a parking lot up top for easy access.

-Oak Creek Canyon – Oak Creek Canyon is a river gorge located between Flagstaff and Sedona.
+Oak Creek Canyon: Oak Creek Canyon is a river gorge located between Flagstaff and Sedona.
 The canyon, which runs 12 miles north to south, is often considered a smaller cousin to the Grand Canyon.

 Sedona Hotels

 There is a handful of resorts and hotels to choose from when t in Sedona Arizona.
 They range from mid-price hotels to 5-star resorts (I’m looking at you L’auberge).
-Most people want to stay in a resort with views of the red rocks however, everywhere you drive in Sedona has views of the red rocks and I’m talking everywhere.
-Here are my top picks on where to stay in Sedona:
+Most people want to stay in a resort with views of the Red Rocks however, everywhere you drive in Sedona has views of the Red Rocks and I’m talking everywhere.

 Enchantment Resort ($$$$) – This 5-star hotel has the most gorgeous views of Sedona.
 It sets the tone for a relaxing getaway.
 They also have guided hikes and tours and a world-class spa.
 Book your stay on Booking.com.